 According to the FlexJobs report, there are about 60 to 70 scam listings for every one legitimate work from home job opportunity.
 Always conduct your due diligence to make sure you’re working with a reputable company.
 Look for red flags, including:

 - Claims that seem too good to be true, such as business that claim you can make thousands of dollars a week working from home

 - Jobs that advertise no experience necessary: most companies that pay decent salaries are looking for at least a little bit of experience

 - Requests for personal information up front: if the job application asks for information such as your driver’s license, checking account number or Social Security number, shut it down immediately

 Once you secure work, it’s important that you get a contract from your employer and that the terms of your employment are clearly spelled out.
 This includes what hours you’re expected to work, policies on work-related communication and terms of payment.
-You’ll also want to determine what expenses the company pay for, if any, and what you’re responsible for.
+The group Freelancer’s Union has a handy online Contract Creator to help freelancers create their own contracts.
+You’ll also want to determine what expenses the company pays for, if any, and what you’re responsible for.